 The Call for More Realistic Law Practice Training

-The ABA’s MacCrate Report has challenged law schools and bar associations to develop curricula to better train lawyers in the fundamental skills of lawyering.
+The ABA’s MacCrate Report challenged law schools and bar associations to develop curricula to better train lawyers in the fundamental skills of lawyering.
 But can a law school classroom realistically simulate law practice?
-In the Lawyering Skills Program at the University of Wisconsin, the answer is an emphatic "yes"!
-The ingredients are a carefully designed, skills-based curriculum, a strong partnership between the law school and the practicing bar, and a group of third-year law students, who are motivated to learn what law practice is really like and what is needed to succeed in practice.
+In the Lawyering Skills Program at the University of Wisconsin, the answer is an emphatic "yes"--and we've been doing so for nearly 50 years!
+The ingredients are a carefully designed, skills-based curriculum, a strong partnership between the law school and the practicing bar, and a group of upper-level law students who are motivated to learn what law practice is really like and what is needed to succeed in that practice.

 Course Background and Objectives

 A comprehensive course taught by practitioners, the Lawyering Skills Course reveals the day-to-day work of practicing lawyers.
-The course has been part of Wisconsin’s law school curriculum since 1948.
-Since 1991, the Program’s mission has been to develop a skills-based course of instruction that provides students the opportunity to practice and learn fundamental lawyering skills.
+The course has been part of Wisconsin’s law school curriculum since 1948, with the mission to develop a skills-based course of instruction that provides students the opportunity to practice and learn fundamental lawyering skills.

 The course simulates law practice situations in which students practice the following skills: